erikharg/arduino-hc12-temp-restdb/README.md

 ## Goal
 The goal was to use the waterproof temperature sensor to measure sea water temperature and report this to a permanent record in a robust fashion, to be used for a simple web service and dashboard.

 This version attempts to bypass the lack of GSM connectivity at the sensor location, by relaying measurements via HC-12 to a secondary Arduino that is Wifi connected to the internet.
+The GSM-connected version is available in repository [arduino-temp-to-restdb](https://github.com/erikharg/arduino-temp-to-restdb).

 ## Hardware